facuellarg/go-guide/readme.md

 	}
 }
 ```
-The above example can throw a panic because two works can do its job in the same time an both of them try to close the same channel.
-We going to see how solve this using the `context` library.
+The above example can throw a panic because two works can do its job in the same time an both of them are going to try to close the same channel.
+We are going to see how solve this using the `context` library.

 ### Web
-First we going to create a end point with the default go library, after it we will use another community library to do this more easy and quickly.
+First we are going to create an end point with the default go library, after it we will use another third-party library to do this more easy and quickly.
 #### Native
 In this section we will use net/http default library to build a end point
 ##### Server